l0wigh/Fluorite/EVO2.md

 - [X] No refocus of fullscreen monitors when moving mouse
 - [X] Sending windows to a fullscreen workspace might lead to issues
 - [X] Add function FRemoveActiveWindow and search for net_active_window
+- [X] Still having issues with fullscreen from time to time
+- [X] Going to a fullscreen monitor does not reapply active window name